 Assuming paper cups and cartons go in with other cardboards

-While most cardboards and paper including printed paper, magazines, and other similar materials, are recycled in the yellow paper recycling bag, the same can’t be said for cardboard milk cartons and old coffee cups.
-Used milk cartons and old coffee cups are to be thrown in blue recycling boxes, so make sure you keep this in mind!
+While most cardboards and paper including printed paper, magazines, and other similar materials, are recycled in the yellow paper recycling bag (or separate blue box in some areas), the same can’t be said for cartons and old coffee cups.
+Used cartons and old coffee cups are to be thrown in blue recycling boxes, so make sure you keep this in mind!

 Thankfully, spring is the perfect time to review how you recycle and to get on the right track, and there’s no time like the present.